iv-org/matrix-ai-moderator/README.md

 - Deno (latest version)
 - Matrix account for the bot
-- OpenAI API key or OpenAI compatible API key (openrouter for example)
+- OpenAI API key or OpenAI compatible API key (openrouter.ai for example)
 - Access to a Matrix room you want to protect

 ## Setup